ang-zeyu/infisearch/docs/src/indexer/larger_collections.md

 # Larger Collections

-5 configuration presets are designed primarily for use with Morsels' main intended use case of supporting static site search.
+*Five* configuration presets are available for scaling this tool to larger collections.
+They are designed primarily for Morsels' main intended use case of supporting static site search.

 Each preset primarily makes a tradeoff between the **document collection size** it can support, and the number of rounds of **network requests** (`RTT`).
-Morsels also supports generating result previews from [source files](../search_configuration.md#1-from-source-documents), if it is preferable (e.g. to reduce file bloat from additional field stores).
+Morsels also supports generating result previews from [source files](../search_configuration.md#1-from-source-documents), if it is preferable to reduce file bloat from additional field stores.

 The default preset is `small`, which generates a monolithic index and field store, much like other client side indexing tools.